Miss McKinnon is our History Subject Lead.

 The learning environment

 The learning environment is of great importance at Wrenbury.
-History in the classrooms will:
+History in the classrooms, the village and the local area will:

 Curriculum enhancement opportunities

-School visits with links to history, visitors to school, history experiences during Learning Journey theme days and whole school projects all provide further opportunities to participate in history.
+Local Study; school visits with links to history; visitors to school; history experiences during Learning Journey theme days and whole school projects all provide further opportunities to participate in history.
 This will include spot light on History days including Remembrance Day.

 Assessment, Recording and Reporting